 Pedestrian and Bicycle Master Plan

 Salt Lake City’s Pedestrian and Bicycle Master Plan provides a guiding framework, recommendations, and policies for the development of pedestrian and bicycle facilities and improvements, along with education and enforcement programs.
 In keeping with the City’s Complete Streets ordinance, the plan addresses walking and bicycling as integral to the City’s transportation systems, while also recognizing the significant health, fitness, and recreational aspects.
 This plan was passed by the City Council in 2015, updating the previous bicycle and pedestrian plan from 2004.
 With support from the City’s citizen-based Bicycle Advisory Committee, the City has had a bicycle master plan dating back to the early 1990’s.

 Sidewalks provide a safe and level walkway and provide separation between motor vehicles and pedestrians.
 They also provide a safer place, as opposed to the street, for children to walk and play.
 Sidewalk maintenance and repairs are the responsibility of the adjacent property owner, occupant, lessor, or agent.
 For more information about City programs and services related to sidewalk maintenance and repairs, visit the MyStreet page.

 Sidewalk Snow Removal

-Section 14.20.070 of the Salt Lake City Code requires that hail, snow or sleet on the sidewalk abutting your property be removed within twenty-four (24) hours after such hail, snow or sleet has ceased falling.
+Section 14.20.070 of the Salt Lake City Code requires that hail, snow, or sleet on the sidewalk abutting your property be removed within twenty-four (24) hours after such hail, snow, or sleet has ceased falling.
 For enforcement information contact Civil Enforcement at 801-535-7225.
 Learn more about snow removal in Salt Lake City on our snow removal webpage.